Last updated January 29th, 2019. Please help and share this page. This page helps me keep this blog free for you to use - thanks!

-1. Westcott Photo Basics 411 uLite and 20" Softbox $99 This is a great softbox.
+1. Westcott Photo Basics 403 uLite Kit and 20" Softboxes $250 This is a great softbox set.
 Yes, there are cheaper ones out there, but you really get what you pay for when it comes to softboxes.
 I have several of these and use these lights in my lighting class.
-Please note - it does NOT come with the stand or the bulb.
-See below for those.
 You can use a 500 watt photoflood tungsten bulb (US only).
 It is made for high wattage light bulbs.

 This light is UL listed - that means it's safe and has been tested and certified as safe.
 All the cheap lights out there from China and Korea are made in such a way that they don't pass these safety tests and can't be UL listed, hence the price.

-When starting out, you just need one light and a fill card.
-See this post about that.
+You can easily use just one light and a fill card if you are just starting out.
+See this post about that

 2. Sylvania Photoflood Frosted 500watts $6.00 This is for the US market only.
 This is the tungsten bulb for the light above.
 Please note - these lights are also called "hot light".
 They can get very hot.
 The color of the light is very nice.
 It's a 3200K bulb and the CRI is very high - which means it's a clean light, not green.
 These lights are cheaper than the LED's mentioned below, but they don't last very long so get a few at a time.

 3. Westcott uLight 26 in Octabox $120.00 This is also a nice light as it "throws" more light on your set.
 So if you can afford the space, these are great to have.
 The larger your light source, the more light you can get over a larger set before needing to add another light.
 You can always cut your light off your set if your light is too big.
 You can't get more light of your box if it's not big enough.
 This does NOT come with the light stand.